The new Slack platform and the features described below are in beta and under active development.

 export default trigger;

 Your TypeScript payload consists of the parameters needed for your own use case.
-The following is a TypeScript payload for creating an event trigger that listens for a reaction_added event in a specific channel:
+The following is a trigger file with a payload creating an event trigger that listens for a reaction_added event in a specific channel:

 name: "Reactji response",